larsbratholm/champs_kaggle/solutions/3/README.md

 # External data
 Run the [download_qm9.sh](./download_qm9.sh) script to download and extract the QM9 dataset to the [input](./input) folder.
-The outputs used to generate the final ensemble for the competition can be downloaded by running the [download_submissions.sh](../download_submissions.sh) script.
+The outputs used to generate the final ensemble for the competition can be downloaded to the [output](./output) folder by running the [download_submissions.sh](./download_submissions.sh) script.
+Pre-trained models can be downloaded to the [model](./model) directory by running the [download_checkpoints.sh](./download_checkpoints.sh) script.

 ## Quick Reproduce